Skip to main content

-• Dense indexes store dense vectors, which are numerical representations of the meaning and relationships of text, images, or other types of data.
-You use dense indexes for semantic search or in combination with sparse indexes for hybrid search.
+• Dense vectors are numerical representations of the meaning and relationships of text, images, or other data.
+Indexes of dense vectors are used for semantic search, or together with sparse vectors for hybrid search.

 You can create an index using the Pinecone console.